bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

 ## Contribute and Pull Request

+Next, you will create a branch, contribute to the project, and create a pull request by following these steps:

-1. Create a branch of your own
+1. Create a branch of your own:

     ```sh
     git checkout -b <branch name>
     ```

-2. Make some additions or changes to the readme file and stage and commit your work.
+2. Make some additions or changes to the README file, and stage and commit your work:

     ```sh
     git add readme.md
     git commit -m "make it better"
     ```

-3. Push your changes to the remote branch
+3. Push your changes to the remote branch:

     ```sh
     git push origin <branch name>